diliscia/stm_accessibilty_review/README.md

         - 77-Station Lionel-Groulx / CUSM
         - 193-Jarry
     - This routes are mostly located in the [Centre of the Metropolitan Area of the City](http://www.stm.info/sites/default/files/pdf/fr/plan_reseau.pdf).
-    - Over 67% of the routes have more than 50% of `Fully Accessibility` events.
-This means that when taking a bus over 2/3 of all the routes the users have more than 50% of chances of boarding an `adequate vehicle` form an `adequate bus stop`.
-    - More than 95% of the `Fully Inaccessibility` and `Inadequate Stop` events are present in less than 20% of the routes.
-This means that no matter the route you are using the chance of taking an `inadequate vehicle` is low, but the chance of boarding from a `inadequate stop` is even lower.
     - There are just 4 routes with more `Fully Inaccessibility` events superior to 50%, the rest of the routes have less than 35% `Fully Inaccessibility`events:
         - 212-Sainte-Anne
         - 219 Chemin Sainte-Marie